unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-unstoppable-domain-names.md

 description: This page reviews the process for resolving Unstoppable domains with direct blockchain calls.
 It has been updated to reflect changes on L2 Polygon network.
 ---

+# Resolve Unstoppable Domains with Direct Blockchain Calls

 :::info
-The .zil namespace is located on a separate chain and requires a [different process](resolve-.zil-without-libraries.md).&#x20;
+The `.zil` namespace is located on a separate chain and requires a [different process](resolve-.zil-without-libraries.md).
 :::

 In this tutorial, we will look at resolving Unstoppable Domains, using nothing but HTML, Javascript, and the ethers.js library.
 Each domain can be resolved in exactly the same manner as the examples shown below.